Evangelical revival in Scotland: Home missions

 Organised missions were a major emphasis of Scottish evangelical Protestantism.
-In the eighteenth century the focus had been the Highlands and Islands through the Royal Bounty provided by the government and the Scottish Society for Promoting Christian Knowledge (SSPCK), who had 229 schools in the Highlands by 1795.
+In the eighteenth century the focus had been the Highlands and Islands through the Royal Bounty provided by the government and the Society in Scotland for Propagating Christian Knowledge (SSPCK), which had 229 schools in the Highlands by 1795.
 Gaelic school societies were founded, beginning in Edinburgh in 1811, supporting travelling schools to the northern Highlands and western Isles.
 In 1797 James Haldane founded the non-denominational Society for the Propagation of the Gospel at Home, whose lay-preachers established independent churches across the Highlands.
 When Haldane and his brother Robert accepted the principle of adult baptism in 1808 most of them became Baptist chapels.
 The Congregational Union of Scotland was formed in 1812 to promote home missions.
 In 1827 the Baptists consolidated their efforts in the Baptist Home Missionary Society.
 In 1824 the government provided funds to build 32 churches and 41 manses in the Highlands.
 After the Disruption in 1843 most of the expansion was in new churches established by the Free Church.

 Missions to fishermen and seamen began with the Seamen's Friend Societies.
 In the cities much of the work was interdenominational.
 The first urban mission was founded by David Nasmith in Glasgow in 1826 and drew on all the Protestant churches.
 Chalmers' experiment in St. John's, Glasgow, published in The Christian and Civic Economy of Large Towns (1821–26), provided a model of urban mission based on lay visitation.
 It was widely adopted by the Free Church after the Disruption and would be taken up by the Church of Scotland under the leadership of A. H. Charteris in the 1870s.
 The visit of American evangelists Ira D. Sankey and Dwight Lyman Moody in 1874–75 revitalised the evangelical mission, leading to the founding of the Glasgow United Evangelistic Association.
 The Tent Hall was opened on Glasgow Green in the city in 1876, which hosted poor relief, serving 1,000 breakfasts a day, and evangelical meetings.
 The Faith Mission was founded in 1886 by John George Govan as a non-denominational mission focusing on rural society.
 Charteris was instrumental in the foundation of the Women's Guild in 1887, which underlined the role of women in the missions.
 They also acted as Biblewomen, reading scriptures, and in teaching Sunday schools.
 The Bible Training Institute for training lay evangelists was founded in 1892.